 In a 1999 interview, Jeff Bezos, founder of Amazon, responded to a question about not being a “pure internet player” by saying, “Internet shminnernet, that doesn’t matter.
 What matters to me is to provide the best customer service.”
 In the same interview, Bezos went on to say, “If there’s one thing that Amazon.com is about, it’s obsessive attention to the customer experience end to end.”

-Given this sentiment, it should come as no surprise that Amazon went on to acquire Zappos, a company that has received constant national attention and whose core mission has centered around customer service.
-They pioneered the “try before you buy” model, and consistently go far beyond the standard customer service practices to “deliver happiness” to their customers.
-It is this obsession with their customers that has made Amazon (and Zappos) so successful.
-Founder Tony Hsieh wrote in his book Delivering Happiness, “People may not remember exactly what you did or what you said but they always remember how you made them feel, that’s what matters the most...Make customer service a priority for the whole company, not just a department”
+Zappos’ founder Tony Hsieh wrote in his book Delivering Happiness, “People may not remember exactly what you did or what you said, but they always remember how you made them feel, that’s what matters the most...Make customer service a priority for the whole company, not just a department”.

-At its core, true customer obsession is about empathy, understanding your customers through obsessive listening.
-Dave Kerpen, a serial entrepreneur and New York Times Best Selling author, explains why listening at every single stage of your business is so important in his book, Likeable Business.
-“Listening to prospects enables you to understand what problems and pain points they have so you can solve them [...]
-Listening to customer insight helps you understand how you can deliver more to them and what changes you need to make [...]
-Listening to colleagues and employees allows you to build the culture of your organization.”
+At its core, true customer obsession is about empathy—understanding your customers through obsessive listening.
+In his book, Likeable Business, Dave Kerpen says, “Listening to prospects enables you to understand what problems and pain points they have so you can solve them [...]
+Listening to customer insight helps you understand how you can deliver more to them and what changes you need to make.”

 Listening to customers alone isn’t enough.
-Most companies dedicate a lot of energy to listening to the “voice of the customers,” but few are happy with the results.
-In-depth satisfaction surveys can be inaccurate and slow to yield results, and most customers who defect are the ones who reported high satisfaction.
-Companies need to ensure they’re building effective customer feedback loops to truly understand their customers.
+Most companies dedicate significant energy to listening to customers, but few are happy with the results.
+In-depth satisfaction surveys can be inaccurate and slow to yield results, and most customers who defect are the ones who report high satisfaction.
+Companies need to build effective customer feedback loops to truly understand their customers.

-The Harvard Business Review says that companies have had more success gathering feedback on the frontlines where direct interactions between employees and customers occur, rather than building centralized customer research arms.
-For ecommerce businesses where competition is fierce and your customer data is readily available, effective customer feedback loops are a necessity.
+Companies have more success gathering feedback on the frontlines, where direct interactions between employees and customers occur, compared to building centralized customer research arms.
+For ecommerce businesses where competition is fierce and customer data is readily available, effective customer feedback loops are a necessity.
 These feedback loops make employees on the frontlines more effective and center the customer experience across the company.

 1. Study Customer Data

-2. Protect Your Customer’s Data Like It’s Your Own
+2. Protect Customer Data Like It’s Your Own

 3. Support Customer-Generated Content

-According to BrightLocal’s 2018 Local Consumer Survey, 85% of people trust online reviews as much as a personal recommendation.
-Reviews help build trust with customers and provide valuable information they can use to make the best shopping decisions.
+Customer voice matters.
+77% of people regularly read online reviews when browsing for businesses.
+Reviews help build customer trust and provide valuable information they can use to make the best shopping decisions.
 Even negative reviews can help assure customers that the reviews are real.
-They typically only stop 40% of customers from wanting to use a business.
-In addition to reviews, ecommerce sites can also benefit from other self-service tools in the form of community forums and knowledge bases.
+Ecommerce sites can also benefit from other self-service tools, like community forums and knowledge bases.
 As a result, businesses should focus on encouraging and amplifying customer voice daily.

 4. Make the Customer Experience Personal

 Treat your customers like you would a trusted friend.
-Don’t hide additional fees, and only publish content that is accurate and honest.
-In the 2018 Transparency Study by Label Institute, 73% of consumers considered transparency more important than price.
-According to the Baymard Institute, nearly 1 in 4 customers abandon carts when they can’t see or calculate the total cost up-front.
+Only publish content that is accurate and honest, and don’t hide additional fees.
+In one study, 73% of consumers considered transparency more important than price.
+As much as 16% of customers abandon carts when they can’t see or calculate the total cost up-front.
 Putting transparency at the forefront of your ecommerce site goes a long way toward building customer trust.

 7. Provide Excellent Customer Service